heisbuba/cryptovat/README.md

 # **Crypto Volume Analysis Toolkit**

 Lightweight and simple toolkit that helps you track high-volume crypto tokens in the last 24 hours and run cross-market analysis using spot + futures data and generate reports in a pdf file.
-This toolkit works on all devices.

 # **Demo**